ember-a11y/ember-a11y-testing/README.md

 ### `a11yAudit` Usage

-`ember-a11y-testing` also provides a test helper to run accessibility audits on specific tests within your test suite.

-_Note:_ any tests run with `ember-a11y-testing` will adjust the testing container to occupy the entire screen.
-This is to simulate the actual application environment, as browsers adjust styles at small sizes for accessibility reasons.
-It will reset itself at the conclusion of testing though.

-#### Application Tests

-For Application tests, the helper is an async test helper which can be used in a similar fashion to other `@ember/test-helpers` helpers:
+`ember-a11y-testing` provides a test helper to run accessibility audits on specific tests within your test suite.
+The `a11yAudit` helper is an async test helper which can be used in a similar fashion to other `@ember/test-helpers` helpers:

+In Application tests:

 ```javascript
 import { visit } from '@ember/test-helpers';